biocatiit/website/content/pages/about_beamline.rst

 The experimental enclosure is 14 m long x 5 m wide x 3.3 m tall.
 The first 2 m are taken up by the vertical collimation slits and the downstream support, which incorporates filter/shutter assemblies, and an ion chamber for the primary beam (I0) monitor.
-Following the vertical collimation slits is a beryllium window.
+Before the vertical collimation slits is a beryllium window.
 All components upstream of this window are under high vacuum (10\ :sup:`-7` – 10\ :sup:`-8` torr); thereafter, all components are in rough vacuum (10\ :sup:`-3` – 10\ :sup:`-4` torr).
 The downstream support moves all these components under